-- T-Mobile also made an announcement regarding the launch of its nationwide 5G network on Monday, 2nd December 2019, Although it centers more around the lower frequency range, which offers wide coverage at the cost of the high speeds with the technology of the millimeter wave.
-Like other carriers, T-Mobile, is also slowly debuting the millimeter-wave 5G in different parts of several large cities.
+- T-Mobile also made an announcement regarding the launch of its nationwide 5G network on Monday, 2nd December 2019, Although it centers more around the lower frequency range, which offers wide coverage at the cost of the high speeds with the technology of the millimetre wave.
+Like other carriers, T-Mobile, is also slowly debuting the millimetre-wave 5G in different parts of several large cities.

 Next-generation networks are already live in the US and several other countries around the globe, even if they have yet to achieve perfection.
 There will be without a doubt a few awkward bumps in the roads for instance, one of the biggest setbacks being the spotty coverage and relative scarcity of affordable devices.